GoldieDudie/homescreen-hero/README.md

 -   **Claude Code, Chat GPT, and Github Copilot:** For building ~90% of my frontend.
 As a Data Engineer, a big part of creating this app for myself was to get a true understanding of where AI Coding Agents stand today, and what exactly they can/cannot do.
 I got tired of the headlines/Reddit comments and figured this was the quickest way to the truth.

 ## 🐶 Puppy Tax
-I'm not ashamed to use my cutie for free internet points! (she was also great moral support on the *"I've been banging my head against a wall for days trying to figure out why the rotation runs every thirty seconds lol*)
+I'm not ashamed to use my cutie for free internet points! (she was also great moral support on the *"I've been banging my head against a wall for days trying to figure out why the rotation runs every thirty seconds* types of issues lol)

 <img width="25%" height="25%" alt="IMG_3015" src="https://github.com/user-attachments/assets/e24b34da-b541-4ead-b822-98ec31b5154e" />
 <img width="25%" height="25%" alt="IMG_1225" src="https://github.com/user-attachments/assets/a4b6ad17-063b-4068-ac2d-91ec60f117f2" />